Warlander/DeedPlanner-2/README.md

 2. All libraries and graphics are on Github - if you are using NB everything should be configured correctly by default, using other IDE's you must set libraries and run directory manually.

-Code is not documented, but volunteers can document it, though the code should be the best documentation for itself. ;)
+Code is not documented, but volunteers can document it, though the code should be the best documentation for itself. ;) I can document parts of the code on request.

 <b>Project goals:</b><br>
 1. Creation of the most advanced, professional-looking deed planner for Wurm Online<br>
-2. Access to the widest possible audience - as little platform-dependend code as possible<br>
+2. Access to the widest possible audience - as little platform-dependent code as possible<br>
 3. The program usage should be as simple as possible<br>
 4. Cooperation with other Wurm-related programs and (possibly in the future) the game itself.

-The program main class is located in Form/HouseCalc.java.

-The program have modular structure with core in Mapper/Mapper.java.